pawsey-kbuckley/offline-capable-lesson/_episodes/03-use-local-content.md

-The previous  episode took us almost as far as we can get towards producing a "Fully Offline Capble" rendering of a Lesson's content, however there are still one or two places with the current Lesson styles template, where navigation breaks when the Lesson is being viewed offline, even though the content that those navigational links would take the reader to, are available for rendering within
+The previous  episode took us almost as far as we can get towards producing a "Fully Offline Capble" rendering of a Lesson's content, however there are still one or two places within the current Lesson styles template, where navigation breaks when the Lesson is being viewed offline, even though the content that those navigational links would take the reader to, are available for rendering within